Peacocks Dream, 2018

 Peacocks Dream, 2018, video still.

-Excerpt above from Peacocks Dream 2 (Stereoscopic Video anaglyph projection, no audio, 4 minutes)
+Excerpt above from Peacocks Dream 2 (no audio)

 Credits: